What Does A Property Manager Do?

 2. Act As A Local Presence For Out-Of-Town Owners

 As the onsite experts, property managers also act as a local presence for out-of-town owners.
-If a property owner has lived in Texas their entire life, they may not be equipped to deal with the intricacies of managing property somewhere they’re unfamiliar with, like California or New York.
+If a property owner has lived in Texas their entire life, they may not be equipped to deal with the ins and outs of managing property somewhere they’re unfamiliar with, like California or New York.

-A property manager can take care of those details for them – along with other things that come up, like maintenance and other operational issues that would be difficult to handle remotely.
+A property manager can take care of those details for them, along with other things that come up, like maintenance and operational issues that would be difficult to handle remotely.

-A property manager or property management company also handles maintenance requests and other in-person upkeep.
-Tenants get frustrated at landlords who are slow at responding to maintenance issues – which is why it’s useful to have a manager onsite to address tenant concerns quickly.
+A property manager or management company also handles maintenance requests and general property upkeep.
+Tenants can become frustrated when landlords are slow to respond to maintenance issues, but an onsite manager can quickly address their concerns.

 5. Collect And Deposit Rent